briantfriederich/discom-bible-ator/README.md

 ### Running Tests

 Tests are available in the test file.
-To run them, simply type:
+To run them, simply change your directory to the package files and type:

 ```
 python -m unittest